-- Outstanding financial obligations - Health center issues, including proof of health insurance or immunizations - Student needs to update emergency contact or local address information in SIS
+- Outstanding financial obligations - Health Service issues, including proof of health insurance or immunizations - Student needs to update emergency contact or local address information in SIS - Hold placed by the Fletcher Registrar

 Students can review their holds by logging into SIS and reviewing their holds.
 Students must then contact the office that placed the hold.
 Once the situation has been resolved, the hold will be removed from the student's account electronically.